Ideefixze/knowway_server/README.md

 - **requests** - ```pip install requests```
 - **WTForms** - ```pip install WTForms```
 - **Wikipedia API** - ```pip install Wikipedia``` or use guide: https://pypi.org/project/wikipedia/
+### Instruction

-Change ip and port at the bottom of the server.py file or just let it be 127.0.0.1:5000.
+Change ip and port at the bottom of the server.py file or just let it be 127.0.0.1:5000.<br>
 Run server.py with cmd using ```python.exe <directory>/server.py``` and go ***http://127.0.0.1:5000/*** in your browser.